thepassle/reddit-pwa/blog/BLOG.md

 ## 🎉 Concluding

 And we should now have a simple, functioning PWA, with minimal dependencies.
 There are a few nitpicks to this project that we could complain about, and they'd all likely be fair.
-For example; we probably could've gone without using Pika, but it does make live really easy for us.
+For example; we probably could've gone without using Pika, but it does make life really easy for us.
 You could have made the same argument about adding a simple Webpack configuration, but you'd have missed the point.
 The point here is to make a fun application, while using some of the latest features, drop some buzzwords, and have a low barrier for entry.
 As Fred Schott would say: "In 2019, you should use a bundler because you want to, not because you need to."

 If you're interested in nitpicking, however, you can read [this great discussion](https://github.com/lukejacksonn/perflink/issues/15) about using Webpack vs Pika vs buildless, and you'll get some great insights from [Sean Larkinn](https://twitter.com/TheLarkInn) of the Webpack core team himself, as well as [Fred K. Schott](https://twitter.com/FredKSchott), creator of Pika.